visual merchandising

 What does a visual merchandiser do?

 A visual merchandiser optimizes the store layout to best enhance the customer experience.
-Their well-versed in how to utilize a retail space efficiently to boost sales.
+They are well-versed in how to utilize a retail space efficiently to boost sales.
 They also develop consistent strategies for brand communication in retail settings.

 What is an example of visual merchandising?